noahgibbs/rsb/README.md

 Would you like a much-simplified Ruby on Rails benchmark with fewer dependencies and more repeatability?
 Then RSB may be for you.

+This benchmark, like Rails Ruby Bench, was written and maintained via sponsorship from AppFolio (https://engineering.appfolio.com).
+Thank you, AppFolio!

 ## Usage

 ### Quick Version